cisco/mindmeld/docs/source/userguide/entity_recognizer.rst

 **Segment-level statistics**
   |

-  While tag level statistics are useful to analyze, they don't tell the full story for entity recognition in an intuitive way.
+  While tag-level statistics are useful to analyze, they don't tell the full story for entity recognition in an intuitive way.
 A helpful way to think about the entity recognizer is that it is performing two tasks: 1) identifying the span of words that should be part of an entity and 2) selecting the label for the identified entity.
 When the recognizer makes a mistake it could misidentify the label, misidentify the span boundary, or misidentify both.

-  The segment-level statistics consider the errors at the predicted entity level.
+  The segment-level statistics capture the distribution of these error types across all the segments in a query.

   A segment is either: